 To become an Illinois notary, a notary applicant must:

-2. Live or work (thirty days or more) in the state of Illinois
+2. Have lived or worked for thirty days or more in the state of Illinois.

 If you meet the above qualifications you can apply to become a notary by:

 1. Purchasing a four-year, $5,000 Illinois notary bond.

 3. Mailing the completed and notarized Illinois notary application, the four-year, $5,000 Illinois notary bond, a copy of your driver's license, and the required appointment fee to the Illinois Secretary of State.

 4. Picking up your Illinois notary public commission certificate from your county clerk's office and paying the filing fee or paying the filing and mailing fee to have your commission certificate mailed to you.

 How can I start the Illinois notary application process to become an Illinois notary?